TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 - 🔒 **Security**: SQL identifier validation to prevent SQL injection
 - 🐛 **Debug Mode**: Optional debug output via `MCP_DEBUG` environment variable
 - 📏 **Input Validation**: Comprehensive validation for limits, offsets, and identifiers

+## Why Encrypted SQLite?

+Many popular applications use encrypted SQLite databases (SQLCipher) to protect sensitive data.
+This MCP server is specifically designed to work with these encrypted databases.

+### Applications Using Encrypted SQLite Databases

+- **MoneyMoney** (macOS): Financial management app with encrypted local databases
+- **1Password**: Password manager using SQLCipher for local vault storage
+- **Signal**: Encrypted messaging app with SQLCipher-protected message databases
+- **WhatsApp**: Messaging app using encrypted SQLite for local message storage
+- **Firefox**: Browser using SQLCipher for encrypted login databases
+- **Telegram**: Messaging app with encrypted local database storage
+- **KeePass**: Password manager supporting encrypted SQLite database files

+If you need to access data from any of these applications or other SQLCipher-encrypted databases, this MCP server provides the tools you need.
+Note that you need the passphrase of the encrypted database.

 ## Requirements